dotmap/devise-ante/README.md

 git clone https://github.com/multi-cell/devise.git
 cd devise/

-# Install dependencie with a manager of your choice
+# Install dependencies with a package manager of your choice
 npm install
 # OR
 yarn